sfc-gh-dwilczak/tutorials/docs/engineering/openflow/container/google_sheets/index.md

 ![UPDATE](images/18.png)

 ## Google Sheets
+!!! note
     To setup google make sure you have [Super Admin](https://support.google.com/a/answer/2405986?hl=en&src=supportwidget0&authuser=0) permissions, we will need this to create a service account.

 Ensure that you are in the project associated with your organization, not the project in your organization.
 ![UPDATE](images/20.png)

 ### Orginization Policy
-Search "Orginization Policies", click in the fliter box and search "Disable service account key creation".
+Search "Orginization Policies", next click in the fliter box and search "Disable service account key creation".
 Select the managed constraint.
 ![UPDATE](images/21.png)

 Click Mange policy.